wds4/DCoSL/bounties/nostrBountiesDescription.md

 - you create your own repo, run your own website.
 Bounty paid once site fully functional.
 - For additional 2,000,000 sats bonus: Build on my repository (AGPL-3.0) and I will host the website (perhaps on dcosl.com).
 Bounty (including bonus) paid once PR is accepted.

+I'd be happy to designate a prearranged mutual acquaintance within the nostr community as arbiter to determine when bounty requirements have been met.

 ## More info

 For updated info, see the [overview](https://github.com/wds4/DCoSL/tree/main/bounties) of DCoSL and Pretty Good Apps bounties (including a roadmap for future bounties beyond this one).